DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

     * `K8_BINARY`: Path to `k8` binary.
 Defaults to a `k8` executable located besides `bwa` (like in [bwakit](https://github.com/lh3/bwa/tree/master/bwakit))
     * Set `bwaPostAltJsPath` to point to the `bwa-postalt.js` script.
 Defaults to a `bwa-postalt.js` located besides `bwa` (like in [bwakit](https://github.com/lh3/bwa/tree/master/bwakit))
     * You can set `bwaPostAltJsParameters`.
   - minor: Set `useCombinedAlignAndSampe=false` and `runSlimWorkflow=true` in the default config.
-The other option is unmaintained and obviously wasn't used for years.
+The bwa sampe/aln workflow variant is unmaintained and wasn't used for years.
   - minor: Set `workflowEnvironmentScript` to `workflowEnvironment_tbiLsf`.
 The previous value was reasonable only as long our PBS cluster existed.
 The `tbi-pbs-cluster.sh` script is also removed.
   - patch: Set some resources limits for "fastqc" job.